How to Protect Data in Motion?

 In the following, this article takes a close look at how to protect data in motion to avoid data breaches.

 Organizations should adopt a proactive security approach that includes classifying and categorizing data coupled with content, user, and context-aware security protocols to protect their sensitive data effectively in every state.
 They should also conduct risk assessments to discover the volume of sensitive data they hold, how it moves, liability costs, the number of users who have access to sensitive information, etc. Identifying industry standards like PCI DSS and compliance requirements such as the GDPR that apply to them is also essential.

 Define security framework for data

 Building a data security plan is another step organizations shouldn’t skip.
-This includes defining requirements that will help safeguard data in transit, address possible situations that could result in breaches, and raise awareness among employees and partners.
-All employees should be aware of the security risks that could expose the organization to fees and fines due to poor cybersecurity procedures.
+This plan includes defining requirements that will help safeguard data in transit, address possible situations that could result in breaches, and raise awareness among employees and partners.
+All employees should be aware of the security risks that could expose the organization to fees and fines due to inadequate cybersecurity procedures.

 Implement technologies and processes

 Implementing processes and systems that ensure the safe transfer of sensitive data is vital to ensure data leaks and data theft.
 Data encryption plays a significant role in this step, and companies should integrate it into common business workflows.
 Encryption requirements should be based on the latest standards by only allowing secure protocols.
 Email security is also essential since it is a widely used channel for business communication.
 An efficient way to ensure that messages and attachments remain confidential is to transmit them through an encryption platform that integrates with existing systems and workflows.
 The best email encryption solutions automatically encrypt emails on their way out and decrypt them for the recipient.
 Organizations looking to safeguard data in transit against malware attacks or intrusions should implement network security solutions such as firewalls and network access controls.
 Data Loss Prevention (DLP) solutions usually address the threats data in motion faces from breaches and human error during its transit.